-Students admitted to the undergraduate nursing degree of the Nursing School of Coimbra as international students are not charged accommodation costs at our student residence.
-They can stay in double or triple rooms with shared bathroom and an application for residency is required (click here for more information on our student residence).
+Students admitted to the undergraduate nursing degree of the Nursing School of Coimbra as international students they will have a 50% reduction in the prices of the School Residence (only in double rooms with shared WC) and an application for residency is required (click here for more information on our student residence).

-In the case of part-time students, accommodation is only included in the number of months equivalent to the number of ECTS in which you are registered (for every 6 ECTS you will be entitled to 1 month of free accommodation).
+In the case of part-time students, this reduction is only in the number of months equivalent to the number of ECTS in which you are registered (for every 6 ECTS you will be entitled to 1 month of free accommodation).

 15. Is the payment of 30% of the annuity done every school year?

 In the 1st year, enrolment and registration are only confirmed after a single payment corresponding to 30% of the total amount of the tuition fee (3 monthly instalments), plus the registration fee.
 The remaining 7 monthly instalments can be paid at once or until the last month to which they correspond, being subject to interest rates in the case of late payment; the 4th monthly instalment is paid in September, the 5th in October and so forth until the 10th monthly instalment that is paid in March.